kubevela/velaux/docs/environment.md

   - cluster-1
 ```

+The clusters that environments reference to are abstraction over a k8s cluster.
+It could be an existing one which should have credentials set, or a need-to-be-created one that VelaCP can call over some cloud providers (e.g. ACK, GKE, EKS) to create one.

 ## Packages

 Within an environment, deployment on all clusters should be consistent.
 Thus, all capabilities should be installed the same.